Spice trade: Arab trade and medieval Europe

-Age of Discovery: a New Route and a New World
+Age of Discovery: a new route and a New World

 The Republic of Venice had become a formidable power and a key player in the Eastern spice trade.
 Other powers, in an attempt to break the Venetian hold on spice trade, began to build up maritime capability.
 Until the mid-15th century, trade with the East was achieved through the Silk Road, with the Byzantine Empire and the Italian city-states of Venice and Genoa acting as middlemen.

-In 1453, however, the Ottoman Empire took control of the sole spice trade route that existed at the time after the fall of Constantinople, and were in a favorable position to charge hefty taxes on merchandise bound for the west.
-The Western Europeans, not wanting to be dependent on an expansionist, non-Christian power for the lucrative commerce with the East, set out to find an alternative route by sea around Africa.

 The first country to attempt to circumnavigate Africa was Portugal, which had, since the early 15th century, begun to explore northern Africa under Henry the Navigator.
 Emboldened by these early successes and eyeing a lucrative monopoly on a possible sea route to the Indies, the Portuguese first rounded the Cape of Good Hope in 1488 on an expedition led by Bartolomeu Dias.
 Just nine years later in 1497, on the orders of Manuel I of Portugal, four vessels under the command of navigator Vasco da Gama continued beyond to the eastern coast of Africa to Malindi and sailed across the Indian Ocean to Calicut, on the Malabar Coast in Kerala in South India — the capital of the local Zamorin rulers.
 The wealth of the Indies was now open for the Europeans to explore; the Portuguese Empire was the earliest European seaborne empire to grow from the spice trade.

 In 1511, Afonso de Albuquerque conquered Malacca for Portugal, then the center of Asian trade.
 East of Malacca, Albuquerque sent several diplomatic and exploratory missions, including to the Moluccas.
 Learning the secret location of the Spice Islands, mainly the Banda Islands, then the world source of nutmeg, he sent an expedition led by António de Abreu to Banda, where they were the first Europeans to arrive, in early 1512.
 Abreu's expedition reached Buru, Ambon and Seram Islands, and then Banda.